-However the snack is one of those things that has been unfairly demonised by various diet plans and ‘ways of life’.
-All too often the snack is painted as the provider of all excess calories and often said to be stuffed full of sugar and unhealth fats.
+However, the snack is one of those things that has been unfairly demonised by various diet plans and ‘ways of life’.
+All too often the snack is painted as the provider of all excess calories and often said to be stuffed full of sugar and unhealthy fats.

 This of course is true of any food that has that profile.
 An orange is stuffed full of sugar but painted in a very different light to a kit-kat, and rightly so, but in basic terms, they both contain sugar, but one is deemed a healthier snack than the other.

 So if you are fond of reaching into the snack draw, or raiding the fridge for something small but tasty, what are the best types of snacks to have for your overall health, without compromising on taste and desirability?

 This all depends of course on your lifestyle, what you like to eat, what your calorie goals are (if any) and how often you are taking food in.

 I believe that everyone has a slightly different requirements nutritionally, and I’m no expert, just an enthusiast who likes to keep in shape and look for alternatives to common narratives.

 Popcorn instead of crisps